-The rationale for military forces can sometimes require dubious logic.
-A classic example is the theory of nuclear deterrence touted during the cold war.
-From the side of the US government and its allies, the Soviet bloc was the enemy; it was dangerous because of its armed forces, especially its nuclear weapons; and the only way to acquire nuclear weapons.
+Another flaw in the doctrine of nuclear deterrence is its selective application, which operates with thinking like this: "It's good for us to be strong to deter the enemy, but some enemies are so dangerous they should not be allowed to deter us."
+In the 1970s, most of the world's governments signed the Nuclear Non-Proliferation Treaty.
+The governments of existing nuclear weapons states-US, Soviet Union, Britain, France, China-pledged to reduce their arsenals, while other governments pledged not to acquire nuclear weapons.
 The idea of the treaty was to stop "proliferation" of nuclear weapons capabilities, namely to stop additional governments getting their own arsenals.
 But what does this say about the doctrine of deterrence?
 If governments are deterred from attacking by nuclear weapons in the hands of enemies, then surely more governments should have their own arsenals, and eventually military aggression, or at least nuclear aggression, would cease.